risk-first/website/book/Preface.md

 Lastly, although this is a [Wiki](https://en.wikipedia.org/wiki/Wiki), it's not meant to be an open-ended discussion of software techniques like [Ward's Wiki](http://wiki.c2.com).
 In order to be concise and useful, discussions need to be carried out by [Opening an Issue](https://github.com/risk-first/website/issues).

+if waterfall applies the principles from building, and lean applies the principles from manufacture, risk First applies the principles from finance.